le0kar0ub1/LightBeam/README.md

 _Using mktoolchain directly:_ `./mktoolchain/mktoolchain`

-Kernels are built using GNU ARM toolchain from submodules git.
+ARM Kernels are built using GNU ARM toolchain from submodules git.

 ## BUILD

-LightBeam build kernel plateform-specific.

 `make TARGET=$PLATEFORM`